 The conversation after this activity should centred around how both the performers and audience observed the two different versions.
 How was it different once you had been given a focus?
-How did the performers appear different once they had been given something to do?
+Did the performers appear different once they had been given something to do?

 Avoid giving an opinion until the class has made their own personal observations.
-They need to know that there are no right or wrong answers only what they observe in others or in themselves.
-This level of reflective performance takes practice and it may require many times of doing similar activities for the children to quieten their minds enough to be totally in their own bodies.
+They need to know that there are no right or wrong answers, only what they observe in others or in themselves.
+This level of reflective performance takes practice.
+It may require many times of doing similar activities for the children to quieten their minds enough to be totally in their own bodies.

 Depending on the learning outcome you wish to achieve, the discussion after this dance activity may be lead in many directions.

 Dance Game for Improvisation- One Movement Story